ericmg97/infojobs-analysis/README.md

 4. Download the data from InfoJobs: (optional)

+  > If you don't have an InfoJobs account, you can use the pre-downloaded data in the `data` directory.

 - In order to download the data, you need to have a developer account in InfoJobs.
 If you don't have one, you can create it for free in [InfoJobs Developer Site](https://developer.infojobs.net/).
 - Once you have an account, create a file named `api-key.txt` in the root directory of the project, and add your credentials to it: